 Any result above 1:32 is considered “Positive” (some labs differ slightly).
 Some sources indicate a Titer of 1:64 and higher is an indicator of positive Cold Auto Immune Hemolytic Anemia (CAD).
 But this test is only a piece of other testing that must be done to draw conclusions.

-Those with Cold Auto Immune Hemolytic Anemia, and experiencing notable visible symptoms are usually in the TITER range of over 1:1,024, and could range over 1:500,000.
+Those with Cold Auto Immune Hemolytic Anemia, (showing a low Hgb and most likely a high Retic) and experiencing notable visible symptoms are usually in the TITER range of over 1:1,024, and could range as high as 1:500,000?
 This info can even vary based on the source you look at.

-Those CADs suffering from being really reactive to the cold, and dealing with many physical symptoms, tend to have an alarmingly higher Titer.
+Those CADs suffering from being really reactive to the cold, and dealing with many physical symptoms, tend to have an alarmingly higher (tens of thousands) Titer.

 This is one of the tests similar to CBC/RBC that may be difficult to run/result for the more cold reactive CAD.
-Collection at a satellite facility and shipped to a lab may fail.
-“Keep It Warm” Techniques may be necessary?
+Collection at a satellite facility and shipped to a lab may fail or result incorrectly.
+“Keep It Warm” Techniques are most likely necessary for true CADs?
+Get retested if you don’t believe, or question, the results of one test.
+It may be a lab malfunction.
+Have the test done where they are aware, they keep your blood sample warm. and it is tested immediately “in-house”.